nicholasadamou/react-iframe/README.md

 # React iFrame [![Build Status](https://travis-ci.org/nicholasadamou/react-iframe.svg?branch=master)](https://travis-ci.org/nicholasadamou/react-iframe)

-_Have you ever needed to add headers to a iframe?
+_Have you ever needed to add headers to an iframe?
 You've come to the right place!_

 ## Getting Started